openebs-archive/openebs-docs/docs/cstor.md

    **Symptom:**

-   If iSCSI tools are not installed on the nodes, after lauching the application with PVC pointing to OpenEBS provisioner,  you may observe the application is in "ContainerCreating" state.
+   If iSCSI tools are not installed on the nodes, after launching the application with PVC pointing to OpenEBS provisioner,  you may observe the application is in "ContainerCreating" state.

    `kubectl describe pod <app pod> ` may give an error that looks like the following